gtrofimiec/project-jdp-2109-01/README.md

 	- MySQL
 	- H2 - for tests

-##Main assumptions:
+## Main assumptions:

-- Our e-commerce app has 5 groups of endpoints (documented in Swagger - run app and open in a browser [API documentation](http://localhost:8080/swagger-ui.html):
+- Our e-commerce app has 5 groups of endpoints (documented in Swagger - run app and open in a browser [API documentation](http://localhost:8080/swagger-ui.html)):

 |Group of Endpoints|Description                      |Http Methods                                   |Example request             |
 |------------------|---------------------------------|-----------------------------------------------|----------------------------|